JFR 017 | The Offence (1973)

 The Offence is expertly structured, often betraying its origins as a stage play through long, two-hander scenes.
 Connery is surrounded by a superlative supporting cast, including Trevor Howard as a superior officer sent to ascertain the state of mind that led Johnson to his actions, and Vivien Merchant in a key scene involving Johnson returning home to his wife after being suspended from duty.
 She cannot begin to comprehend the psychological torment her husband is going through, and thus comes becomes the brunt of his anger, belittled and humiliated as she is by a man who has kept his dark side bottled up for too long.
 The centrepiece is the final interrogation – short moments of which we have witnessed throughout the film – in which Baxter taunts Johnson that ‘nothing I have done can be half as bad as the thoughts in your head’.
 The interaction between Connery and Bannen in this extended scene is sublime.
 The inevitable outcome of this psychological battle of morality is as shocking as it is ultimately hopeless, as Johnson comes to the slow realisation of what he has done to the penetrating sound of alarm bells.
 Ultimately, The Offence is a film in which no one wins.

-It is a shame that The Offence came about at a time that ushered in what is regarded as a distinct lull in Sean Connery's career.
-It is a film well worth re-evaluating, coming as it did amongst a notably eclectic period of activity in his output.
+The Offence is a film well worth re-evaluating, coming as it did amongst a notably eclectic period of activity in his output.
 It relies on an intelligent audience to join the narrative dots, and is a film to appreciate rather than enjoy as it is distressingly potent drama.
 And if anyone ever dismisses Sean Connery as a mere ‘movie star’ over and above being a heavyweight actor of the highest calibre, point them in the direction of this overlooked film.
 It is quite possibly his best performance.